SergiHidalgo/SergiHidalgo/README.md

 - Box Fall 3D: In the process of being published together with Voodoo for the United States.
 - Kusfollin Game: Web game I developed for a beer brand in Barcelona.

-My most outstanding projects in my portfolio: https://sergihidalgo24.wixsite.com/portfolio
+Take a look at my most outstanding projects in my portfolio: https://sergihidalgo24.wixsite.com/portfolio